Holiday Home Insurance in NZ

 It also ensures protection during extended vacancy periods, a time when standard home rental coverage could lapse, so it is best to check with your current provider to see if you are covered.

-If your bach is listed on Airbnb, you might be familiar with the Airbnb Host Guarantee.
-It's a comforting promise, offering a safety net against damages caused by guests.
+If your bach is listed on Airbnb, you might be familiar with AirCover for Hosts.
+It’s a comforting promise, offering a safety net against damages caused by guests.
+However, it isn’t a comprehensive insurance policy.
+While helpful, AirCover for Hosts has its own set of limitations and exclusions.

 It doesn’t extend to cash, securities, pets, or certain types of property damage like ordinary wear and tear.
 Plus, claiming under this guarantee can sometimes be a bit of a rigmarole, requiring substantial documentation and time.

-Initio's holiday home insurance is comprehensive, covering everything from full house replacement to guest-related incidents.
+Choosing an insurance provider for your holiday home isn’t just about ticking boxes.
+It’s about finding a partner that understands the unique nuances of holiday home ownership.
+One such provider that’s worth considering is Initio.
+Initio’s holiday home insurance is comprehensive, covering everything from full house replacement to guest-related incidents.
 They also offer a standard cover for the fixed contents of your home, with the flexibility to increase this if needed.

 Holiday home insurance can seem complex, but it’s an essential part of owning a bach or a holiday house.
 The key takeaway is that standard home insurance may not provide adequate coverage for the unique risks associated with holiday homes.